zhangyihome/code-push-cli/cli/README.md

 *NOTE: This parameter can be set using either `--mandatory` or `-m`*

+#### No duplicate release error parameter

+This specifies that if the update is identical to the latest release on the deployment, the CLI should generate a warning instead of an error.
+This is useful for continuous integration scenarios where it is expected that small modifications may trigger releases where no production code has changed.

 #### Rollout parameter

 **IMPORTANT: In order for this parameter to actually take affect, your end users need to be running version `1.6.0-beta+` (for Cordova) or `1.9.0-beta+` (for React Native) of the CodePush plugin.
 If you release an update that specifies a rollout property, no end user running an older version of the Cordova or React Native plugins will be eligible for the update.
 Therefore, until you have adopted the neccessary version of the platform-specific CodePush plugin (as previously mentioned), we would advise not setting a rollout value on your releases, since no one would end up receiving it.**